Venancio Flores

-Venancio Flores Barrios (18 May 1808 – 19 February 1868) was a Uruguayan political leader and general.
-Flores was President of Uruguay from 1854 to 1855 (interim) and from 1865 to 1868.
+Venancio Flores Barrios (18 May 1808 – 19 February 1868) was a Uruguayan political leader and general who served as President of Uruguay from 1854 to 1855 (interim) and from 1865 to 1868.

 Background and early career

 In 1839, he was made political chief of the department of San José.
 He fought in the "Guerra Grande" against Manuel Oribe and his Argentine backers.
 He became a leading figure in the Colorado Party and formed a triumvirate with Fructuoso Rivera and Juan Antonio Lavalleja in 1853.

+Over time, Flores lost political influence and was forced into exile in Brazil due to the dominance of the urban elite, the doctores.
+He and Manuel Oribe formed a coalition against the central elite, but the new Liberal Union opposed them, and subsequent governments consolidated centralized state control, marginalizing caudillos and rural elites.

 First Presidency of Uruguay (interim)

 He served as interim President of Uruguay and remained in power until August 1855, when overthrown by the Blanco president Manuel P. Bustamante, which resulted in civil war and Flores taking refuge in Argentina.

+Despite being overthrown and taking refuge in Argentina, Flores had already demonstrated decisive military and political leadership.
+He successfully aligned the Uruguayan elites behind him and initiated key reforms, including the civil code, the first telegraphic service, and the commercial code.

 Civil war role

 In 1863, he started a rebellion (Cruzada Libertadora or liberating crusade) against the Blanco president Bernardo Berro, which led to civil war in Uruguay.
 With Argentine and Brazilian help, by February, 1865 he had taken Montevideo, overthrowing his predecessor.